 Dr. Ali Rezi, executive chair of the West Virginia University Rockefeller Neuroscience Institute, lays out his bold, new vision for neuroscience at WVU.
 Joining Dr. Rezai are WVU President Gorden Gee, Albert Wright, president and chief executive officer of the West Virginia University Health System, and Clay Marsh, MD, vice president and executive dean for Health Science at WVU.

 Explore our Research

-In many instances, we’re developing new technologies to help us better understand the mysteries and intricacies of the brain and are developing new treatments for some of the most debilitating illnesses of the brain.
+Through focused and intense reseach in a variety of areas, we will better understand the mysteries and intricacies of the brain while addressing some of the most debilitating illnesses of the brain.

 WVU president Gordon Gee and doctors Clay Marsh and Ali Rezai join Arianna Huffington at the 2018 Fortune Brainstorm Health conference.